 The Open Data for Development (OD4D) program, housed within the International Development Research Centre, brings together a network of leading implementing partners, with a wealth of experience in developing countries, working to harness open data initiatives to enhance transparency and accountability and to facilitate public service delivery and citizen participation.
 The goal of OD4D is to scale innovations that are working, and to strengthen coordination among other open data initiatives to ensure they benefit people in developing countries.

-The Open Knowledge Foundation (OKF) is a nonprofit promoting open knowledge, including open content and open data.
-The foundation has published the Open Knowledge Definition and runs several projects, e.g., CKAN, the data portal software used by many governments for their open data projects and Where Does My Money Go, a service to monitor government spending.
+The Open Knowledge International (OKI) is a nonprofit promoting open knowledge, including open content and open data.
+It has published the Open Knowledge Definition and runs several projects, e.g., CKAN, the data portal software used by many governments for their open data projects and Where Does My Money Go, a service to monitor government spending.
 As well as technical tools, the foundation also provides advocacy and licensing advice around open content issues.
-OKF wants everyone to have information and ability to use it to understand and shape their lives.

 Organization for Economic Co-operation and Development